d4rklynk/divest-google/README.md

 This is a complete checklist to start living a great life without Google

 ## Symbols
-- :warning: The app cannot be used after you deleted your account
+- :warning: You can't use this app after deleting your account

 ## Summary
   - [What is this list ?](#what)